 School Selection Criteria

-When choosing an industrial maintenance technician school, students should consider the following:
+When choosing an industrial maintenance technician school, students should consider several factors.

-- The length of a certificate program usually requires only one year, while an associate degree program can take 2-3 years to complete.
+- The length of a certificate program usually requires only one year, while an associate's degree program can take 2-3 years to complete.

 - Licensure prep is often necessary as some states, counties and municipalities require licensing, a certificate of responsibility or certification for industrial maintenance technicians and the school needs to prepare the student for such requirements.

 - It may be important to consider if the college offers assistance with job placements after graduation; some colleges offer help with preparing a resume and information on job interviews.